SebMao/SebMao/README.md

 - 👋 Hi, I’m @SebMao
-- 👀 I’m interested in moyu
+- 👀 I’m interested in ball sports and progressive rock music
-- 🌱 I’m currently learning automation and anomaly detection
+- 🌱 I’m currently learning control theory and learning algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...   mkxcarpediem@gmail.com